 - 180 days transpired since final disposition of previous application (as of 14 Apr 16 180 day wait period no longer in effect)

 Determine which board you are interested in and take a look at the schedule.
 Once you determine your timeline it is time to dive into my “Application” pages.
-Also refer to my “Reference” pages for links to the current information pushed out by the AFRS staff.
+Next, I recommend you take a look at the “TFOT Guide” posts.
 Good luck!
 Shoot me an email or post a comment if you have any questions.